Tool System

 2. If the tool has a concurrency limit, it acquires the semaphore.

-4. Each guard in the guards tuple is called sequentially.
-A guard can modify the handler instance or raise GuardError to deny execution.
+4. Each guard in the guards tuple is called sequentially with the fully materialised kwargs.

-6. If the handler raises any exception, it is wrapped in HandlerError.
+7. Any exception from the handler is wrapped in HandlerError.

 Exception hierarchy